Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Mazari Palm Tree (Nannorrhops ritchiana).
 Photo by Wiki Commons.

 The Mazari Palm Tree, scientific name Nannorrhops ritchiana, is native to to Afghanistan and Pakistan.
-It is a rare palm that lately has been gaining popularity due to its striking appearance and durability.
-While it’s hard to find, Mazari Palm is almost as cold hardy as Needle Palm.
+It’s a rare palm gaining popularity thanks to its striking appearance and rugged durability.
+Although somewhat challenging to find, the Mazari Palm is nearly as cold-hardy as the Needle Palm.

-It easily adapts to different soils, can tolerate drought and cold down to 10°F (-12°C).
-In the cold deserts of the Middle East, Mazari Palm is known to survive temperatures below 0°F (-18°C).
+This palm readily adapts to various soil types, can endure both drought and cold down to 10°F (-12°C).
+In the frigid deserts of the Middle East, the Mazari Palm has even been known to survive temperatures below 0°F (-18°C).

-However, it seems to be tolerating cold much better in dry conditions than in wet.
-This extremely slow growing palm is great for landscapes in USDA Zones 8a – 11.
+Interestingly, it appears to handle cold conditions better in dry environments than in wet ones.
+This extremely slow-growing palm is an excellent addition to landscapes in USDA Zones 8a – 11.

 12. Needle Palm Tree (Rhapidophyllum hystrix)